Commelinids: Taxonomy and phylogeny

+As of APG IV (2016) the family Dasypogonaceae is no longer directly placed under commelinids but instead a family of order Arecales.

+Historical taxonomy

 The commelinids were first recognized as a formal group in 1967 by Armen Takhtajan, who named them the Commelinidae and assigned them to a subclass of Liliopsida (monocots).
 The name was also used in the 1981 Cronquist system.
 However, by the release of his 1980 system of classification, Takhtajan had merged this subclass into a larger one, and no longer considered it to be a clade.

 Takhtajan system

 The Takhtajan system treated this as one of six subclasses within the class Liliopsida (=monocotyledons).
 It consisted of the following: